TerexitariusStomp/Know-Your-Hacker/Playground/braindumb.md

 Story:
 We have Roman.
 Roman has a geourgeus Background in sports event.
 Dortmund, Bocchum and Bayern Munich are bullish to bring their Tickets to the next level.
-Lets start simple and rethink Tiketing on Eth Munich.
+Lets start simple and rethink Ticketing on Eth Munich.

 Problem:

-- Tickets need to be linked to ID to prevent anonymous transfers
+- Tickets need to be linked to ID.
-- Winners need to go through KYC process for payout
+- Winner recieve money manually.
-- People forget what happened at EthMunich 2023
+- Eth Munich contact list.

 Solution: